Kayaker wearing Wiley X Polarized Sunglasses

 UV Protection Requires Good Habits

-I know, changing your habits can be a struggle, but persistence pays off.
-Properly education yourself about the hazards of UV radiation is the first step to eliminating excuses.
-When it comes to UV protection, no reason should stand in the way of protecting your eyes.
+Changing your habits can be a struggle, but persistence pays off.
+Educating yourself about the hazards of UV radiation is the first step to eliminating excuses.
+When it comes to UV protection, no reason should stand in the way of safeguarding your eyes.
 By establishing good eye safety habits and consistently wearing UV protection, you’ll enjoy a positive impact on your vision for a lifetime.

 Eye healthSafety tips